Sybl-ml/pythia/README.md

 functionality such as poll creation, meeting minute recording, agenda management and resource cataloguing.

+## Usage

+Pythia uses the `!` command prefix and will not respond to any other messages.

+`usage: !<command> [<args>]`

+Pythia can perform many tasks to assist project management in a Discord server:

+ - Manage the **agenda** of a future meeting:

+		!agenda add <item>    add an <item> to the current agenda !agenda show          send the agenda in the 'meetings' channel !agenda export        export the agenda as a markdown file !agenda clear         clear the agenda

+ - Collate meeting **minutes** for a given day:

+        !minutes <date>       export the messages sent in the 'meetings' channel on the date <date> (D/M/Y) as a formatted markdown file

+ - Create a **poll** message:

+        !poll <title> <args>  creates a poll message with title <title> and options
+                              <args>, up to a maximum of 10 arguments

+ - Record a useful **resource** for future reference:

+        !resource <item>      records the <item> in the 'resources' channel to make sure it doesn't get lost in discussion

+This information can also be retrieved by sending the `!help` command to Pythia

 ## Development

 The bot can be built by cloning the repository and building it using `cargo